okuparinen/okuparinen.github.io/index.md

 ## Introduction

 I work currently as a postdoctoral researcher in Finnish language at Tampere University.
+I will start an Academy Research Fellowship in September 2024.
 I was a postdoctoral researcher in [Language Technology](https://blogs.helsinki.fi/language-technology/) at the University of Helsinki.
 I defended my [PhD thesis](http://urn.fi/URN:ISBN:978-952-03-1990-8) in Finnish language in June 2021.